soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

 But as programs get larger, use more dependencies, and require more functionality, it is better to **create a project description** for our programs and libraries.

-Project description is done in a **cabal file**.
+The project description is done in a **cabal file**.
 We can ask cabal or stack to generate one for us using `cabal init --libandexe` or `stack new`, along with many other files, but we will likely need to edit the file by hand later.
-For now let's just paste an initial example in `hs-blog.cabal` and edit it.
+For now, let's just paste an initial example in `hs-blog.cabal` and edit it.

 ```cabal
 cabal-version:       2.4